soundpress/RulesOfNYC/docs/c26/index.rst

          iii.
 In lieu of a phase one investigation, recognized environmental conditions may be identified in studies performed by the office, or by other means acceptable to the office.

    2. Enrollment grants.
-Enrollment in the City voluntary cleanup program is required for a property to be eligible for an enrollment grant except for a City enrollment grant as defined in § 43-1417(b)(7), a green property certification grant as defined in § 43-1417(b)(6), and a green job training grant as defined in §43-1417(b)(5) which may also allow enrollment in the New York state brownfield cleanup program.
+Enrollment in the City voluntary cleanup program is required for a property to be eligible for an enrollment grant except for a City enrollment grant as defined in 43 RCNY § 43-1417(b)(7), a green property certification grant as defined in 43 RCNY § 43-1417(b)(6), and a green job training grant as defined in 43 RCNY § 43-1417(b)(5) which may also allow enrollment in the New York state brownfield cleanup program.

       A. Cleanup grants.